mazlumDemirel/lucky-shop/README.md

     `./gradlew clean build jacocoTestReport`

     you will find reports under `build/jacocoHtml/index.html`

+- You can run sonarlint static code analyses with `./gradlew check`

 - I added an auto-generated UML diagram under the root directory with the name `Class_Diagram.png`.